talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/demo/Readme.md

-UniTime's demo data and solution
+UniTime's demo input data and solution
 Taken from Purdue University's course and enrollment data of Fall 2006 and Fall 2007